Guitar Build Process

 Use masking tape to shim sides of the headstock (or trim using table saw), so that they are parallel to this line

-This is necessary as the headstock sides run along the router fench when cutting reinforcing spline channel.
+This is necessary as the headstock sides run along the router fence when cutting reinforcing spline channel.

 Any headstock non-alignment may also affect cutting the truss rod channel.